 Prior to joining the firm in 2017, Andy served as a Law Clerk to the justices of the Massachusetts Superior Court.
 He also previously worked as a Judicial Intern in the Massachusetts Appeals Court and the Massachusetts Superior Court.
 “This experience has made me better informed as a litigator,” Andy noted.

-Andy is an avid outdoorsman and hiker, with experience walking some sections of the Appalachian Trail.
-“I also love reading classic, 20th-century fiction – 1984, One Hundred Years of Solitude, Infinite Jest and the like.”
+Andy is an avid outdoorsman and hiker, with experience walking sections of the Appalachian Trail and making numerous trips to Acadia National Park in Maine.

 - J.D., cum laude, Boston College Law School